1995parham-learning/Learning/README.md

 </a>

 ## Contribution
-If you think you have such programming example you can send me [email](mailto:parham.alvani@gmail.com) and I add them into this repository.
+If you have such programming example you can create a pull request and make me happy :smile:.

 ## Table of Code ?!
 ### C